Keyboard shortcuts

 Step 2: Select columns on the command line

-readstat data /some/dir/to/example.sas7bdat --output out.parquet --format parquet --columns Brand,Model,EngineSize
+readstat convert /some/dir/to/example.sas7bdat --output out.parquet --columns Brand,Model,EngineSize

 Step 2 (alt): Select columns from a file